-Some 5% of subjects drawn into the Vote 98 study pool from pre-election registration lists appeared neither as voters nor non-voters in official records of the 1998 election.
-Missing outcomes of this type are typical of voting data, as registrars may only infer when a voter has moved or passed away from repeated non-voting.
-Our analysis interprets these as non-votes, treating them the same as subjects coded as non-voters in 1998 election records.
+Some 5% of subjects drawn into the Vote 98 study pool from pre-election registration lists appeared neither as voters nor nonvoters in official records of the 1998 election.
+Missing outcomes of this type are typical of voting data, because registrars may only infer when a voter has moved or passed away based on repeated nonvoting.
+Our analysis interprets these as nonvoters, treating them the same as subjects coded as nonvoters in 1998 election records.

-2.2 Baseline comparability of treatment groups
+2.2 Baseline Comparability of Treatment Groups

-In appraising experimental assignments to treatment or control, one seeks assurance that subjects slated for the two conditions are similar, or at least as similar as can be expected given the form of randomization used Raab and Butcher (2001, e.g.).
+In appraising experimental assignments to treatment or control, one seeks assurance that subjects slated for the two conditions are similar, or at least as similar as can be expected given the form of randomization used (see, for example, Raab and Butcher 2001).
 The analogous question in surveys is whether a sample is representative of all units appearing in the sampling frame.

-The Vote 98 study's covariates include voting in the prior election, registration at the time of the prior election, registration with either of the two major parties, whether the voter lives in a 1- or 2-voter household (households with 3 or more voters having been excluded), voter age, and which of the 29 non-student wards the voter resides in.
-Age information was available for more than 99% of voters, and other variables were always available; we handled missing ages by median imputation.
-Because the age variable was quite skewed, with one potential voter as old as 106, and because of its great value as a predictor of voting (Highton and Wolfinger 2001; Wolfinger and Rosenstone 1980), we decomposed it using a natural cubic spline with knots at quintiles of the age distribution, comparing the "sample," C, to the "sampling frame," U, in terms of the B-spline basis for this decomposition, rather than in terms of age itself.
+The Vote 98 study's covariates include voting in the prior election, registration at the time of the prior election, registration with either of the two major parties, whether the voter lives in a one-voter or a two-voter household (households with three or more voters having been excluded), voter age, and the ward in which the voter resides.
+Age information was available for more than 99% of voters, and the other variables were always available; we handled missing ages by median imputation.
+Because the age variable was quite skewed, with one potential voter as old as 106, and because age strongly predicts voting (Wolfinger and Rosenstone 1980; Highton and Wolfinger 2001), we decomposed it using a natural cubic spline with knots at quintiles of the age distribution, comparing the "sample," C, to the "sampling frame," U, in terms of the B-spline basis for this decomposition, rather than in terms of age itself.
 In a limited sense, compliance information can also be regarded as a covariate.
-Since the completion or non-completion of attempted telephone contacts is not plausibly influenced by independently-assigned personal interventions, having received the telephone intervention is presumptively a covariate, a variable not influenced by assignment to treatment conditions, from the perspective of the personal canvassing sub-experiment - although from the perspective of the telephone GOTV sub-experiment it can certainly be influenced by treatment assignment.
-Likewise, having made a personal GOTV appeal is a covariate for the telephone- and mail-GOTV sub-experiments, but not for the personal canvassing experiment.
+Since the completion or noncompletion of attempted telephone contacts is not plausibly influenced by independently assigned personal interventions, having received the telephone intervention is presumptively a covariate, a variable not influenced by assignment to treatment conditions, from the perspective of the personal canvassing subexperiment-although from the perspective of the telephone GOTV subexperiment it certainly can be influenced by treatment assignment.
+Likewise, having heard a personal GOTV appeal is a covariate for the telephone- and mail-GOTV subexperiments, but not for the personal canvassing experiment.